ben-n93/SQL-tips-and-tricks/README.md

 ```

 ### Understand the order of execution
-If I had to give one piece of advice to someone learning SQL it'd be to under the order of
+If I had to give one piece of advice to someone learning SQL it'd be to understand the order of
 execution (of clauses).
 It will completely change how you write queries.
 This [blog post](https://blog.jooq.org/a-beginners-guide-to-the-true-order-of-sql-operations/) is a fantastic resource for learning.